Shared ownership Manchester

 When you buy a share of the property, you won’t need to prepare for such a large mortgage, and the deposit will be much lower than on full-property buys.

-For example, if you’re looking at buying a £300,000 home, you don’t need to prepare a deposit based on the value of the property.
-Rather, you need to decide how much of the property you want to own in terms of shares and then pay a portion of the share.
+For example, if you’re looking at buying a £300,000 home, you don’t need to prepare a deposit based on the full value of the property.
+Rather, you work out how much of the property you can afford to own in terms of shares (following a financial assessment) and then pay based on a portion of that share value.

 So for less than £4,000 you’ve got your foot on the first rung of the property ladder.
 Much more accessible than what you’d be paying on a full mortgage deposit.